ducaale/xh/README.md

   -d, --download                         Download the body to a file instead of printing it -c, --continue                         Resume an interrupted download.
 Requires --download and --output
-      --session <FILE>                   Create, or reuse and update a session --session-read-only <FILE>         Create or read a session without updating it form the request/response exchange -A, --auth-type <AUTH_TYPE>            Specify the auth mechanism [possible values: basic, bearer, digest] -a, --auth <USER[:PASS] | TOKEN>       Authenticate as USER with PASS (-A basic|digest) or with TOKEN (-A bearer) --ignore-netrc                     Do not use credentials from .netrc
+      --session <FILE>                   Create, or reuse and update a session --session-read-only <FILE>         Create or read a session without updating it from the request/response exchange -A, --auth-type <AUTH_TYPE>            Specify the auth mechanism [possible values: basic, bearer, digest] -a, --auth <USER[:PASS] | TOKEN>       Authenticate as USER with PASS (-A basic|digest) or with TOKEN (-A bearer) --ignore-netrc                     Do not use credentials from .netrc